dsoto/ensp-202-notes/exponential.md

 This is in contrast to linear growth where if you wait for the amount to increase by a fixed amount, the amount will always increase by that fixed amount in that amount of time.

+For linear growth, the slope of the function is a number that does not change along the function.

 ![](./figures/linear-growth.png)